Bulk Local Operators, Conformal Descendants and Radial Quantization: Discussions

 Finally, it is also possible that multiple states with different $F(T_{\mu\nu})$ give rise to same differential operator $Z_{\rm Geom}(\upmu,\partial)$.
 Thus it could be a dual CFT way to explain the entropy of AdS black hole.
 If indeed so, it means that all the black hole microstates should correspond exactly to the same geometry, and thus one do not need to take any average over different micro-geometries.
 This picture seems different from what people usually expected for quantum gravity, and may offer new possibilities to the discussions of the black hole firewall problem \cite{Almheiri:2012rt,Braunstein:2009my}.

 5mm

-As this work was drawing to conclusion, Ref.\cite{Nakayama:2015mva} appeared with results which partially overlap with Section 2.1 in this manuscript.
+As the early version of this work was drawing to conclusion, Ref.\cite{Nakayama:2015mva} appeared with results which partially overlap with Section 2.1 in this manuscript.
 We also realized that the two dimensional version of their results have already appeared in Ref.\cite{Miyaji:2015fia}.